Home for Global Students

 Darwin

-As the capital of the Northern Territory, Darwin is not only the 16th largest city in Australia but also the city with the highest concentration of Aboriginal people.
+Darwin is also listed of the cheapest places to live in Australia.
+As the capital of the Northern Territory, it is not only the 16th largest city in Australia but also the city with the highest concentration of Aboriginal people.
 This city offers colourful weekend activities for international students.
 For example, you can swim in Wave Lagoon or visit Nightcliff Market to experience the local culture.
-It is one of the cheapest places to live in Australia.

 Average weekly cost of living: